41 Avenue de Wagram,

 The Pathe chain was running the theatre in the 1950’s but could not make profit enough.

 The auditorium was shaped like the London Palladium with a deep second balcony.
-In 1954, the Empire after a refurbishing had Cinerama installed.
+On 17th May 1955, the Empire after a refurbishing had Cinerama installed.
 The stage was razed and three projection booths were built in the rear side of the first balcony.
 A new wide screen hidden by a huge red curtain with screen taps was also added.
 At the beginning of “This Is Cinerama” after the short introduction, the curtain vanished and the giant picture with stereo sound was an unforgettable moment.

-But the old theatre was not convenient because of bad seats on each side of the balconies yet Cinerama was so successful that in 1962 the theatre was rebuilt for Cinerama.
+But the old theatre was not convenient because of bad seats on each side of the balconies yet Cinerama was so successful that after a run of “Search For Paradise”, the Empire closed on 1st November 1960.
+The theatre was rebuilt specifically for Cinerama.
+It reopened 5th February 1962 with “Windjammer”.

-The auditorium was at the first level reached by escalators to the huge lobby with a bar and “champaign bar”.
+The auditorium was now at the first level reached by escalators to the huge lobby with a bar and “Champaign bar”.
 Decorated in brown colours, the curtain opened on the curved screen from wall to wall and from ground floor to the ceiling.
 Even the ushers uniforms were brown.

 “How the West Was Won” ran for months.
 After the last Cinerama movie was shown, the Empire presented 70mm prints on a less curved screen.
 The projection booth was located under the balcony.